+- Versatile.
 They are perfect to enjoy between meals to keep the snack monster at bay, and great for lunch boxes.
-Personally, I’ve been enjoying one before my workout and LOVING the energy boost it gives me, without weighing me down!

 - Cashews– Raw cashews that have been roughly chopped.
 Use a mix of finely and roughly chopped cashews, as the finer bits help hold the bars together.

+Step 3- Bake.
 Bake the bars at 160C/320F for 25 minutes.
-Remove from the oven and allow the bars to cool completely, before carefully slicing into bars.
+Remove from the oven and allow the bars to cool completely, before carefully slicing into bars using a sharp knife.

-While these keto bars taste delicious as they are, feel free to change up the flavors for some variety!
+While these low carb granola bars taste delicious as they are, feel free to change up the flavors for some variety!
 Depending on what ingredients you use, the net carbs may increase to 3 grams per bar.

 - Peanut Butter Dark Chocolate– Replace the cashews with chopped peanuts and drizzle melted dark chocolate over the top.